The Car…

 Scope

-Replace all speakers and new amps (via line output converters) + add subwoofer enclosure.
+Replace all speakers and new amps (via line output converters) plus add subwoofer enclosure.

 Future Backlog